USST-RADSAT-SK/usst-adcsim/readme.md

 ## Setup Instructions
 These setup instructions require Anaconda and git to be installed on your computer (no need for Pycharm).

-Open up the 'Anaconda Prompt' program, or your favorite command line program that has Anaconda.
+Open up the 'Anaconda Prompt' program (or your favorite command line program that has Anaconda).
 Then create a python environment with:

 ```$ conda create -n your_env_name python=3.7```